-You should list the insurances your company works with and go into detail about the solutions they provide to potential clients.
+You should list the insurances your company works with and go into detail about the solutions they offer to potential clients.
 Protection for professionals who need civil liability insurance, coverage in case of theft…

 It is very important to detail what the added value is.
 In other words: what makes your brokerage different from the rest.

 Undoubtedly, their number and profitability will determine the success or failure of the brokerage.
-We must be aware of the profile, behavior, average expenditure… and other characteristics that will allow us to define the buyer persona.If you are targeting different audiences, you will have to define how to address each one of them, the reason for the segmentation, message tone, product, average expenditure…
+We must be aware of the profile, behavior, average expenditure… and other characteristics that will allow us to define the buyer persona.

 You’ve heard ad nauseam that no two companies are alike.
 This applies to any brokerage.
-The work methodologies, the resources you have, the time you have been in operation… There will be information that you cannot yet put and you can only speculate, there will be key points in your business that may be important to clarify in the document…
+The work methodologies, the resources you have, the time you have been in operation… There will be information that you cannot yet provide and you can only speculate, there will be key points in your business that may be important to clarify in the document…

 Keep in mind that the person who is going to read it does not always have a high technical level of insurance.
 Avoiding jargon and complex words will make the document understandable to anyone.